eliemichel/MapsModelsImporter/README.md

 This was a common issue with versions of this add-on prior to v0.2.0.
 Update to the latest version of this add-on, then make sure you remove the `--use-angle=gl` option from the chrome shortcut.

+### API: None

+ - Make sure chrome was completely stopped before starting the custom shortcut
+ - Make sure you have hardware acceleration enabled in the advanced section of the chrome settings.

 ### Chrome is showing a warning about an unsupported feature

 If chrome says something like "Unsupported command line, security will suffer", don't mind.
 This is due to the `--disable-gpu-sandbox` flag, but it is just a warning, it should not be a problem for what we are doing.